plnkx/blog/_posts/2015-06-22-Aw-snap-android-bug.markdown

 without having to worry about it.
 Me, too.

-Because of that, we're working on a slimmer version of the app that let's -- well, okay, *requires* -- you to <span style='background-color: #216d99; padding-left: .5em; padding-right:
+Because of that, we're working on a slimmer version of the app that let's -- well, okay, *requires* -- you to <a href='http://my.plnkx.com/zapapp'><span style='background-color: #216d99; padding-left: .5em; padding-right:
-.5em; color: #ffffff;'>Check</span> for notes.
+.5em; color: #ffffff;'>Check</span></a> for notes.
 So instead of the app automatically *pinging* the server periodically, you press the big Check-for-notes button, as-needed.

 This changes the dynamic of the app.
-Instead of being surprised by what's there, you have to be curious about what's there; if anything.
-Given the amount of heads-down time we see with phones, this may in fact be a more natural approach.
+Instead of being surprised by what's there, you have to be curious about what's there.
+There may be nothing at all.
+Given the amount of heads-down time we see with phones, this may be a more natural approach.

-Long-term, however, I see a blending of the two approaches.
-Which is to say, when battery-life improves and plnkx coding skills mature, you can have your suprise and curiosity, too!
+Long-term, though, I see a blending of the two approaches.
+Which is to say, when battery-life improves and plnkx coding skills mature, why not have your suprise and curiosity, too!

 The plnkx app is currently in BETA release.